-\subsection{X-ray Emission Mechanism}
+\subsection{X-ray emission mechanism}

-We have advanced the hypothesis that the X-rays are generated by the interaction of the WD or its magnetosphere with circumstellar material, which could either be extracted from the WD itself in a magnetically-driven wind or infalling onto the WD from outside the magnetosphere.
-We here consider possible X-ray emission regions and mechanisms.
+We have argued that the X-rays from J1901 are likely produced by the interaction of the WD, or its magnetosphere, with a reservoir of circumstellar plasma.
+This material could either be supplied externally and interact with the magnetosphere as it moves inward, or be extracted from the WD itself in a magnetically driven wind.
+We now consider where the emission may arise and which physical mechanisms are most plausible.

-If some material is infalling toward the WD, we expect that most of it will be ejected in a propeller mechanism close to the magnetospheric radius, or, if the magnetospheric radius is larger than the light cylinder, close to the latter (see Section \ref{sec:origin}); in this case, X-rays could be produced by shock-heated plasma where the material is being accelerated.
-A similar mechanism has been suggested for the soft X-ray component of the WD propeller AE Aquarii \citep{oruru2012,kitaguchi2014}.
-Similarly, in the case of a magnetically-driven wind, shocks could develop where the wind is detaching from the field lines (at the edge of the magnetosphere) or, if some material can flow on closed filed lines, mostly equatorial shocks can develop when the material is accelerated toward the apex of closed magnetic loops \citep[see e.g.][]{babel1997,ud-doula2002,ud-doula2008,ud-doula2016}.

-Another possible X-ray emission mechanism could be magnetic reconnection.
-Reconnections could occur if turbulent flows or differential rotation exert stresses on the extended magnetosphere, causing field lines to tangle.
-Infalling or out-flowing material that is loosely bound to the field at the edge of the magnetosphere, for example, could deform the field lines, causing continuous local reconnections; these magnetic reconnections could heat the plasma to high temperatures or accelerate particles to relativistic speed and lead to synchrotron emission \citep[as it has been suggested for the pulsed X-ray emission of the binary WD pulsar AR Scorpii,][]{takata2018}.
-In this case, the overall luminosity would depend on the supply rate of particles and on the local magnetic field topology.